elikemdaniels/elipress/README.md

 ## Getting Started

-To get started with the EliPress starter theme, follow these steps:
+To get started with the watu starter theme, follow these steps:

 1. Clone the repository or download the ZIP file.
-2. Navigate to the theme directory: `cd /path/to/elipress`
+2. Navigate to the theme directory: `cd /path/to/watu`
 3. Install the required dependencies: `npm install`

 ## Development